How To Repel Chickens: 11 Steps (with Pictures) - WikiHow

 -

 - The chickens will gravitate toward this area.
 They may scratch and poke around for insects, and they'll often use this space for dust baths.
-If they have a space dedicated for these purposes, they may not be inclined to do these things elsewhere in your yard.
+If they have a space dedicated to these purposes, they may not be inclined to do these things elsewhere in your yard.

 - It is also a good idea to sprinkle diatomaceous earth over this patch of ground every few months to keep chicken mites away.